yndajas/Algorithms/README.md

 ### JavaScript

-For now, JavaScript implementations are simply provided as a default export function in a dedicated file per algorithm.
+For now, JavaScript implementations are simply provided as exported functions in a dedicated file per algorithm.
 You can use these files in an app or copy the function to use within another file.

 #### Anagram

 - `anagram(stringOne, stringTwo)`

 Replace `stringOne` and `stringTwo` with the two strings you'd like to compare.

+#### Chessboard

+- `chessboard()`
+- `chessboard(number)`

+Replace `number` with a number to print a custom-sized board.

 #### Count unique values